timglabisch/code_of_conduct/README.md

 For example these sentences are valid to address everyone:
 I think his code doesn't work as expected.
 I think her code doesn't work as expected.
-I think it's code doesn't work as expected.
+I think its code doesn't work as expected.

 The order of any gender / pronoun doesn't matter.
-We believe that in the context of the project nobody is a more or less good human.
+We believe that no collaborator is a more or less good human.

 ## outside of the project, everyone is free
 Everyone who interacts with any project related work, *MUST* respect the freedom of any project collaborator.
-Every collaborator is free to share it's opinion *WITHOUT ANY* restriction within it's local laws.
+Every collaborator is free to share it's opinion (including social opinion) *WITHOUT ANY* restriction.
-This includes any kind of statements about it's social opinion.
 It's *NOT ALLOWED* to share any social opinions, in the context of the project.
 Even if you feel like a victim.

 We believe that ignoring any kind of social statements is the best way avoid non technical conflicts in the community.
-Because PHP is project, it can't have any kind social opinion (because projects can't).

-## no personal attacks or any kind of insults
+## discuss or debate the idea, not the person.
-Any kind of blaming is *NOT ALLOWED*.
+Any kind of personal attacks is *NOT ALLOWED*.
-It's fine to not agree with someone, but it's *NOT ALLOWED* to blame any of it's social opinions.
+It's fine to not agree with a collaborator.
+It's *NOT ALLOWED* to note *ANY* kind of social opinion of ANY collaborator.
-Personal attacks are *NOT ALLOWED*, but it's *ALLOWED* to argument against any kind of project related ideas or project related technical decisions.

-Argue against an idea or a technical decision is a constructive contribution and has nothing todo with the author of the idea or technical decision.
+Argue for and against an idea is a constructive contribution and *MUST NOT* contain any social opinion.

+## discuss or debate the technology around project, nothing more.
+Every topic that is not directly related to the project is *NOT ALLOWED*.
+Non technical conflicts *MUST* be discussed in a separate space.

-## the project shares no non technical opinions
+## the project shares no non technical (including no social) opinions
-Everyone who interacts with any project related work *MUST* ensure that it's don't share any non technical (especially no social) ideas in the name of the project.
+Every collaborator *MUST* ensure that it's don't share any non technical ideas (especially no social opinion) in the name of the project.
 The Project *MUST NOT* share non-technical ideas or values.

+## no room for ambiguity
+Avoid and kind of ambiguity.

 ## no condescending advice
 todo